Extremal metrics on toric surfaces: Introduction

 On the other hand, there has been no much progress on the existence of extremal metrics or K\"ahler metrics of constant scalar curvature.
-One reason is that the equation is highly nonlinear and of 4th order.
+One reason is that the equation is highly nonlinear and of fourth order.
 The problem is to solve the equation under certain necessary stability conditions.
-It was Tian who first gave an analytic "stability" condition which is equivalent to the existence of a K$\ddot{a}$hler-Einstein metric (\cite{T1}).
-In \cite{T1}, Tian also defined the algebro-geometric notion of K-stability.
-Then in \cite{D2}, Donaldson generalized Tian's definition of K-stablilty by giving an algebro-geometric definition of the Futaki invariant and conjectured that it is equivalent to the existence of a cscK metric.
+It was Tian who first gave an analytic ``stability" condition and showed that such stability is equivalent to the existence of a K\"ahler-Einstein metric (see \cite{T1}).
+In \cite{T1}, Tian also defined the algebro-geometric notion of $K$-stability.
+Then in \cite{D2}, Donaldson generalized Tian's definition of $K$-stablilty by giving an algebro-geometric definition of the Futaki invariant and conjectured that it is equivalent to the existence of a constant scalar curvature K\"ahler metric (cscK metric).
 The problem may become simpler if the manifold admits more symmetry.
 Hence, it is natural to consider the problem on toric varieties first.
-Since each toric manifold $M^{2n}$ can be represented by a Delzant polytope in $\real^n$, by Abreu, Burns and Guillemin's work, the 4th-order equation can be transformed to be an equation of real convex functions on the polytope.
-In a sequence of papers, Donaldson initiated a program to study the extremal metrics on toric manifolds: since each toric manifold $M^{2n}$ can be represented by a Delzant polytope in $\real^n$, by Abreu, Burns and Guillemin's work, the 4th-order equation can be transformed to be an equation of real convex functions on the polytope, which is known as the Abreu equation; Donaldson formulated K-stability for polytopes and conjectured that the stability implies the existence of the cscK metric on toric manifolds.
-In \cite{D2}, Donaldson also proposed a stronger version of stability which we call {\em uniform stability} in this paper(cf. Definition \ref{definition_2.1.5}).
-The existence of weak solutions was solved by Donaldson under the assumption of uniform stability(\cite{D2}).
+Since each toric manifold $M^{2n}$ can be represented by a Delzant polytope in $\real^n$, by Abreu, Burns and Guillemin's work, the fourth order equation can be transformed to be an equation of real convex functions on the polytope, which is known as the Abreu equation.
+In a sequence of papers, Donaldson initiated a program to study the extremal metrics on toric manifolds: Donaldson formulated $K$-stability for polytopes and conjectured that the stability implies the existence of the cscK metric on toric manifolds.
+In \cite{D2}, Donaldson also proposed a stronger version of stability which we call {\em uniform stability} in this paper (cf.\;Definition \ref{definition_2.1.5}).
+The existence of weak solutions was solved by Donaldson under the assumption of the uniform stability (cf. \cite{D2}).
 Note that in \cite{CLS5}, we prove that the uniform stability is a necessary condition.
-On the other hand, Zhou-Zhu(\cite{ZZ1}) introduced the notion of properness on the modified Mabuchi functional and showed the existence of weak solutions under this assumption.
+On the other hand, Zhou-Zhu (cf.\cite{ZZ1}) introduced the notion of properness on the modified Mabuchi functional and showed the existence of weak solutions under this assumption.
 When the scalar curvature $K>0$ and $n=2$, all these conditions are equivalent.
 The remaining issue is to show the regularity of the weak solutions.
-In a sequence of papers (cf \cite{D2,D3,D4}), Donaldson solved the problem for the metrics of constant scalar curvature on toric surfaces by proving the regularity of the weak solutions.
+In a sequence of papers (cf. \cite{D2,D3,D4}), Donaldson solved the problem for cscK metrics on toric surfaces by proving the regularity of the weak solutions.